breki/TimeSlack/kotlin/SlackerTime-todo.md

-- calculate and show remaining minutes for the current activity
 - use SlackerDuration instead of ints
-- implement model calculation (based on the deadline time and current time) + tests
+- show the finish time of the current activity
 - reduce the height of the activity display
 - implement re-rendering of the activity based on the model
     - how do we refresh, using a timer?